 Today you'll be making the drive to the end of the road in Key West – but not before making several stops along the way!

-Grab breakfast at Porky's Bayside BBQ, a funky spot right on a marina that serves up good breakfast plates (the crab and avocado eggs Benedict is really good!).
+Grab breakfast at Porky's Bayside Restaurant, a funky spot right on a marina that serves up good breakfast plates (the crab and avocado eggs Benedict is really good!).

 Then it's just a short drive to the Turtle Hospital, which everyone will tell you is an absolute MUST in Marathon.
 (And they're right.)